Elachista geminatella

 Elachista geminatella is a moth of the family Elachistidae found in Europe.

 Description

 The wingspan is 7.8–9.6 mm.
 Adults are on wing in July.

 The larvae feed on field wood-rush (Luzula campestris) and common woodrush (Luzula multiflora), mining the leaves of their host plant.
-The mine is somewhat inflated and puckered and has the appearance of a tentiform mine.
-Larvae can be found from autumn to spring and are greyish-white.

 Distribution

 It is found from Sweden to Spain and from Great Britain to the Baltic region and Austria.